renkasiyas/stori-take-home-test/README.md

 - `DELETE: /user/{user_id}/`

+## Ecosystem

+- AWS Lambda function with two additional layers (fon numpy and pandas).
+- Kaleido's image processing server with REST API outside AWS.
+Made specific to:
+    1. Receive base64'd Plotly JSON object.
+    2. Write image in file system.
+    3. Expose image as static file.
+    4. Returns public HTTPS URL to access the file from outside.
+- Nginx Proxy Server for static files (Stori's logo and individuals 2022-Summary chart as PNGs).

 ## Caveats & Known issues
 - Database is non-persistent, so any user/transactions created will be deleted after a short time window.
 If you want to try again, please start over.
 - Email is sent through sender address `no-reply@wem.mx`.
 Please look into Junk/spam folder if mail is not into inbox.
 - `send-email` endpoint is the 'slowest'.
 I made another project on the fly to process and generate the chart located at the bottom of the email message.
 This connection is a VPS outside AWS ecosystem.
 - *CSV file is downloading wrongly enconded in base64 —you could decode it to confirm.
-Didn't got time to debbug this properly.
+Didn't got time to debug this properly.
+- Latest version now supports PNG as email media instead of SVG.
+That provides full support to Gmail clients.